Project proved the overly complex implementations of the orphan works directive

 Orphan Works directive does not work

-As ++The trainwreck that is the Orphan Works DirectiveSee the opinion piece ‘The trainwreck that is the Orphan Works Directive‘ by Maarten Zeinstra. by Kennisland the Orphan Works directive is too complicated to solve ++Towards a notice-and-take-down approach for cultural heritage institutionsSee also Paul Keller’s opinion piece ‘ Towards a notice-and-take-down approach for cultural heritage institutions‘. of orphan works in the heritage sector.
+As previously argued++The trainwreck that is the Orphan Works DirectiveSee the opinion piece ‘The trainwreck that is the Orphan Works Directive‘ by Maarten Zeinstra. by Kennisland the Orphan Works directive is too complicated to solve the issues++Towards a notice-and-take-down approach for cultural heritage institutionsSee also Paul Keller’s opinion piece ‘ Towards a notice-and-take-down approach for cultural heritage institutions‘. of orphan works in the heritage sector.
 Even though all examined countries have implemented the directive nearly literally as to the beneficiary institutions, the categories of works and kinds of activities to which the exception applies.
 There are, however, several discrepancies in regard to the appropriate sources to carry out a diligent search, and the ways to document a proper diligent search.
 Most of all, the absence of hierarchical validity of the appropriate sources for diligent searches leave the clearing of rights uncertain.